lockettnb/teensy_makefile/README.md

 collected documentation on all of the GCC compiler/linker options.
 See the doc/teensy_makefile.pdf for details.

-BONUS BONUS: This is also a documentation makefile.
+BONUS BONUS: There is also a documentation makefile.
 This make is used to convert markdown documentation into HTML or PDF.

-PS: The makefile is specific to the versions of the Arduino and Teensyduino software you are using.
+NOTE: The makefiles are specific to the versions of the Arduino and Teensyduino software.
 In this case they are for Arduino 1.8.8 and Teensyduino 1.45.
 They can be easily (easy is a relative word) changed for other versions.